electrickery/pd-tof/README.md

 <h2>tof</h2>

+<p>This git-fork of the Pure-data library tof is cloned from https://git.puredata.info/cgit/svn2git/libraries/tof.git,
+ which is the svn-to-git from https://sourceforge.net/p/pure-data/svn/HEAD/tree/trunk/externals/tof/.</p>

 <p>tof is written by Thomas Ouellet Fredericks around 2009.
 Thomas allowed me to re-license the library, and the
  3-clause BSD license seemed most appropriate in the Puredata eco-system.
-Some objects however are derived from GPL licensed source code.
+Some objects however are derived from GPL licensed source code.</p>

-<p>This git-fork of the Pure-data library tof is cloned from https://git.puredata.info/cgit/svn2git/libraries/tof.git,
-which is the svn-to-git from https://sourceforge.net/p/pure-data/svn/HEAD/tree/trunk/externals/tof/.

 <p>The initial change is replacing the build system by pd-lib-builder.
-This to simplify creation of a deken package of the libary.
+This to simplify creation of a deken package of the libary.</p>

 <p>These are the objects in the tof library:
 <dl>